UZziell/moodle-bot/README.md

 4. Copy `geckodriver` file to `moodle-bot/drivers/` directory
 5. Copy `lib*flashplayer.so` also to `moodle-bot/drivers/`

-6. rename `secrets.py.example` to `secrets.py` and fill it with your moodle username and password.

 #### windows

 3. Install downloaded firefox to `moodle-bot/firefox` directory (FF executable must be at `moodle-bot/firefox/firefox`)
 4. Extract and copy `geckodriver.exe` file to `moodle-bot/drivers/` directory
 5. Install Adobe flash player
-6. rename `secrets.py.example` to `secrets.py` and fill it with your moodle username and password.

 \* **NOTE** \*:  After extracting or installing firefox, you may probably want to delete updater executable.
  Despite of setting `app.update.auto` and `app.update.enabled` to `False` firefox keeps automatically updating itself.
  So search for `updater` and `maintainer` executables in firefox directory and **delete** them.
 <!-- USAGE EXAMPLES -->
 ## Usage
+1. rename `secrets.py.example` to `secrets.py` and fill it with your moodle username and password.

-1. Add your weekly schedule to script
+2. Add your weekly schedule to script

     Well this is the ugliest part.
 To give the script your moodle course details(day of week and hour) you should manually edit the `schedule_me()` function in `moodle-bot.py`.
 So in `schedule_me()` function add entries per course with following format: